 A high proportion of our traffic control infrastructure is at the end or very near the end of its operational life.
 The age of this asset is leading to increasing short term failures which in turn cause traffic congestion.
-This scenario is set to continue as the asset get older.
+This scenario is BEING ADRESSED BY INCREASE IN CAPITAL EXPENDITURE OVER THE NEXT 5 YR INDICATICE SETTLEMENT